tobyspark/folk-rnn-webapp/README.md

 # Folk RNN WebApp

+The Folk RNN web app is in two parts: a composer for users to generate tunes using folkrnn, and an archiver to host and tweak them (and any other machine co-authored tunes).

-The Folk RNN webapp is written in Python 3 using the Django framework.
+The web app is written in Python 3 using the Django framework.
 It uses the Channels architecture to handle websocket connections and a task queue.
+It uses the django-hosts middleware to route the composer and archiver apps on separate domains.

 ## Deployment